Netta Barzilai: Post-Eurovision ventures

 On 7 February 2020 she released a new song, titled "Ricki Lake".
 In addition, Barzilai debuted a new project titled Netta's Office, a series of YouTube videos in which she remixes songs using her trademark looper.
 In the same year she participated in the new version of the program "We Will Not Stop Singing" on Channel 12.
 Barzilai competed in the first episode alongside Keren Peles and Moshe Peretz and won the episode.

 On 16 May 2020, she performed a new song, "Cuckoo", during the Eurovision: Europe Shine a Light special event.
 Her debut EP Goody Bag was released soon after on 25 June, containing all five singles she had released up until that point: "Toy", "Bassa Sababa", "Nana Banana", "Ricki Lake" and "Cuckoo".
 She later made a cameo in the Netflix film Eurovision Song Contest: The Story of Fire Saga.
 A second EP titled The Best of Netta's Office, Vol. 1 was released on 18 December, containing six of her remixes seen in the Netta's Office series.
 She served as a judge on the fourth season of The X Factor Israel, which determined the Israeli representative for the Eurovision Song Contest 2022.

 On 13 October 2021, Barzilai released "CEO" and "Dum", her first new solo music in over a year.
 Further singles in 2022 included "I Love My Nails" and "Playground Politica" (with Nigerian singer Mr Eazi).

 In 2024, Barzilai competed in the 10th season of Israel's Rokdim Im Kokhavim ('Dancing with the Stars').
 She was eliminated 12th (out of 21 couples) in the first round of the live show stage.

 In May 2024, she performed in a Tel Aviv rally demanding the release of hostages amid the Gaza war hostage crisis.
 Eden Golan, Noga Erez and Lola Marsh also performed.

+On 1 July 2026, she performed a duet with Anna Zak at the opening ceremony of the 2026 Maccabiah Games.